 Each course taught in the SONDH has a syllabus that provides essential information specific to the course (e.g., student learning objectives, required texts and readings, required assignments, faculty contact information, etc.).
+The syllabus is posted at the beginning of the semester and requirements for assignments or grading are not subject to change.
 The faculty teaching a course will review the contents of the syllabus with students; however, it is the student's responsibility to be familiar with the course requirements contained in the syllabus.
 The course syllabus is considered to be an agreement of understanding (i.e., a contract) between the faculty and the student regarding course expectations.